There are many new (and old) challenges that our immune systems need to manage, from chemical toxic exposures to super bugs, not to mention stress.

 Secondly, keep your skin vital.
 We tend to maintain comfortable temperature ranges through indoor heating, cooling and polyester fibres, keeping ourselves cocooned within a narrow temperature range.
 Have our comfortable habits made us less resilient?

 Be an Iceberger: Herzog-Julius Hospital in Germany studied people who swam in cold water all year-round, and found that regular short exposure to cold, changes the body’s chemistry to resist oxidative stress better.
+That is, greater protection and capacity.
 Swimmers’ bodies showed increased quantities of glutathione and other compounds known to accelerate the body’s ability to quench free radicals and protect it from pathogenic invasion.

 Be like a Nordic: The Scandinavians have a time-honoured sauna tradition that exercises the opening and closing of pores for robust health.
 Saunas open up the peripheral circulation, cleansing the blood.
 Heat treatments are followed by cold treatments – like rolling naked in the snow – to rapidly close the pores.
-The ‘ice-man’ Wim Hof is currently bringing contrasting hydrotherapy back into mainstream practice.
+The ‘ice-man’ Wim Hof is currently bringing contrast hydrotherapy into mainstream awareness.
 A key to this is to ensure cold exposures are performed on a well heated body.

 Exposure to cold, when you’re already cold, will probably result in catching one.